senscience/nexus-delta/README.md

 ## More information

-The Senscience Nexus [documentation] offers more information about the software, its [architecture] and the [api reference].
+The Nexus [documentation] offers more information about the software, its [architecture] and the [api reference].

 Please head over to the [getting started] section for a description of various options on running Nexus and introductory material to [Linked Data] and the [Shapes Constraint Language].